LehmannPi/LehmannPi/README.md

+## Olá Mundo!

-### Olá, eu sou o Filipe Lehmann, estudante e desenvolvedor!
+Me chamo Filipe Lehmann, sou um estudante e desenvolvedor:

 <!--
 **LehmannPi/LehmannPi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.